Social situation Rift between rich and poor

 People in a slum on the outskirts of Cape Town

-Social structures are unstable and crime is alarmingly high compared with other countries.
+Social cohesion is getting weaker, and crime is alarmingly high compared with other countries, especially when it comes to gender-based violence.
 South Africa has one of the world's highest rates of murder and rape.
-The violent unrest in 2021 shocked the country and once more highlighted the major social problems in South Africa.

 Poverty and unemployment